-- Mass It is recognised that this is a large scale development in the rural countryside but it adjoins the existing agricultural unit at Ty Nant; all the elements of the proposal are designed to create the minimum impact on the local landscape and to mitigate the impact where possible. - Layout the buildings are designed so that maximum use is made of the existing screening of the hedges and contours.
-New planting is also proposed to the south west of the site. - Low profile ridge heights are kept as low as possible.
+- Mass It is recognised that this is a large scale development in the rural countryside but it adjoins the existing agricultural unit at Domgay Hall; all the elements of the proposal are designed to create the minimum impact on the local landscape and to mitigate the impact where possible. - Layout the buildings are designed so that maximum use is made of the existing screening of the hedges and contours. - Low profile ridge heights are kept as low as possible.
 The buildings proposed will not have a higher sight line level than the existing agricultural buildings. - Minimise impact of emissions Elements of the design of the buildings are specifically designed to reduce the release of emissions into the environment, the buildings are orientated to minimise impact on local population. - Road Improvements the site access has good visibility in both directions onto the Council Highway and provides community gain through Highway Improvements. - Landscaping the landscaping is designed to effectively screen the development from all views, the type and scale of landscaping reflects the existing landscape scene so that it blends in well.